MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/mau-configure-organization-specific-updates.md

 The following steps describe how to manage an organization-specific ManifestServer:

 - Create a local HTTPS network server to host Microsoft application update manifests.
 - Download Microsoft application update manifests from the preferred public Microsoft Content Delivery Network (CDN) endpoints to the local server.
-See ManifestServer preferences setting.
+For more information, see [ManifestServer preferences setting](./mau-preferences.md#manifestserver).
   - Root URLs for public Microsoft CDN endpoints (referred to as ChannelURL):

     | Channel          | URL                                                                                        |